Characters seen throughout The Vampire Chronicles.

 - Really 700 Years Old: Four hundred, to be exact.

 - Religion of Evil: Lead one of these, up until Lestat shattered his cult's beliefs simply by existing.

 - Trauma-Induced Amnesia: As a mortal child, he was abducted from his Russian home and brought over to Europe as a slave boy.
-The apparant brutality of this event caused him to forget pretty much anything, including his name or how to speak.
+The apparent brutality of this event caused him to forget pretty much everything, including his name and how to speak.
 It takes him a long time under Marius' care (and the transformation into a vampire) to remember things bit by bit.
 And they trouble him.

 - Yaoi Guys: Mostly with Marius, but he also has some sorts of... ahem... chemistry with Lestat, Louis and Daniel.

 - Woobie Destroyer of Worlds

 - Alas, Poor Villain: While not technically a villain in Louis' eyes, Claudia reaches some pretty horrifying levels and still a murderous vampire.
 Still it's not hard to feel heartbroken over her untimely (and equally horrifying) demise.